 Results 1–10 of 11 for "Review"X related to "Master Lecturers and Distinguished..."
-Refine Your Search Refine Your Search TopicTherapy (3)Bullying (1)Children (1)Hypnosis (1)Lesbian, gay, bisexual, transgender (1) 2 more... [+] Sexuality (1)Teens (1)Hide detailsDocument TypeReviewXYear2013 (1)2012 (4)2011 (2)Author/ContributorAuerbach, John (2)Lewis, J. Scott (2)Charles, Marilyn (1)Devinney, Helen (1)Himes, Mavis (1) 7 more... [+] Maroda, Karen J. (1)Rothschild, Louis (1)Ruth, Richard (1)Stafford, Mark (1)Strenger, Carlo (1)Tasso, Anthony F. (1)Winn, Martin (1)Hide details Results 1–10 of 11 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 2.The Spinoza Problem: A Novel (Book Review)Irvin Yalom's novel "The Spinoza Problem" is reviewed by J. Scott Lewis.Review (January 2012)3.The Human Spark: The Science of Human Development (Book Review)Jerome Kagan’s book questions popular conventions developmental psychology, such as the notion that past behavior in one setting is a good predictor of future behavior in a different setting.
-Review 4.Coparticipant Analysis: Toward a New Theory of Clinical Inquiry (Book Review)More than a little enigmatic.
+Refine Your Search Refine Your Search TopicTherapy (3)Hypnosis (1)Document TypeReviewXYear2013 (1)2012 (1)2011 (1)Author/ContributorAuerbach, John S. (2)Lewis, J. Scott (2)Maroda, Karen J. (1)Rothschild, Louis (1)Stafford, Mark (1) 2 more... [+] Tasso, Anthony F. (1)Winn, Martin (1)Hide details Results 1–10 of 11 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 2.Coparticipant Analysis: Toward a New Theory of Clinical Inquiry (Book Review)More than a little enigmatic.
 Its full title claims that it is a book of theory, which it is.
-Yet its main aim is to fully describe and define what is essentially a technical approach.Review 5.The Letters of Sigmund Freud & Otto Rank: Inside Psychoanalysis by E. James Lieberman and Robert Kramer (Book Review)Martin Winn reviews: The Letters of Sigmund Freud & Otto Rank: Inside Psychoanalysis by E. James Lieberman and Robert Kramer.Review (January 2013)6.Mentalizing in Clinical Practice (Book Review)The two books reviewed, the first edited by Jon Allen and Peter Fonagy, the second written by Jon Allen, Peter Fonagy, and Anthony Bateman, present discussions of mentalization for everyday clinicians, especially for those that have little or no interest in an approach that touts unapologetically its origins in psychoanalysis.Review 7.Handbook of Mentalization-Based Treatment (Book Review)This book is a clear and comprehensive introduction to mentalization and its relationship to psychotherapeutic practice.Review 8.The Supervisory Alliance: Facilitating The Psychotherapist’s Learning Experience (Book Review)The first section addresses how to work with anxiety, transference, vulnerability, and superego issues.
+Yet its main aim is to fully describe and define what is essentially a technical approach.Review 3.The Spinoza Problem: A Novel (Book Review)Irvin Yalom's novel "The Spinoza Problem" is reviewed by J. Scott Lewis.Review (January 2012)4.The Letters of Sigmund Freud & Otto Rank: Inside Psychoanalysis by E. James Lieberman and Robert Kramer (Book Review)Martin Winn reviews: The Letters of Sigmund Freud & Otto Rank: Inside Psychoanalysis by E. James Lieberman and Robert Kramer.Review (January 2013)5.The Human Spark: The Science of Human Development (Book Review)Jerome Kagan’s book questions popular conventions developmental psychology, such as the notion that past behavior in one setting is a good predictor of future behavior in a different setting.
+Review 6.Mentalizing in Clinical Practice (Book Review)The two books reviewed, the first edited by Jon Allen and Peter Fonagy, the second written by Jon Allen, Peter Fonagy, and Anthony Bateman, present discussions of mentalization for everyday clinicians, especially for those that have little or no interest in an approach that touts unapologetically its origins in psychoanalysis.Review 7.Handbook of Mentalization-Based Treatment (Book Review)This book is a clear and comprehensive introduction to mentalization and its relationship to psychotherapeutic practice.Review 8.The Supervisory Alliance: Facilitating The Psychotherapist’s Learning Experience (Book Review)The first section addresses how to work with anxiety, transference, vulnerability, and superego issues.
 The authors explore topics such as models of supervision, perfectionism, narcissism, and personal experiences, and discuss how best to facilitate supervision and supervisee learning.
-In the second section the authors discuss how countertransference can be used to facilitate supervisee development, and inform both the supervisory relationship and treatment.Review (January 2011)9.The Power of Witnessing: Reﬂections, Reverberations, and Traces of the Holocaust Batya Monder reviews a collection of essays edited by Nancy Goodman and Marilyn Meyers on the functions and power of witnessing in relation to collective trauma with a particular focus on the history of the Holocaust.Review 10.The Supervisory Relationship: A Contemporary Psychodynamic Approach (Book Review)Invites supervisors and clinical consultants to examine their theoretical positions on the supervisory process and consider their technique.
-They encourage readers to challenge their underlying assumptions about the task and process of supervision and consultation.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 11 for "Review"X related to "Master Lecturers and Distinguished..."
+In the second section the authors discuss how countertransference can be used to facilitate supervisee development, and inform both the supervisory relationship and treatment.Review (January 2011)9.The Power of Witnessing: Reﬂections, Reverberations, and Traces of the Holocaust Batya Monder reviews a collection of essays edited by Nancy Goodman and Marilyn Meyers on the functions and power of witnessing in relation to collective trauma with a particular focus on the history of the Holocaust.Review 10.Advanced Hypnotherapy: Hypnodynamic Techniques (Book Review)Anthony Tasso's review of John Watkins' and Arreed Barabasz's book.
+The book demonstrates the continuing strength of the relationship between hypnosis and psychoanalysis.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 11 for "Review"X related to "Master Lecturers and Distinguished..."